tdevelioglu/puppet-f5/README.md

 This is based on the puppetlabs-f5 module, amongst others it adds the following extras:

 - Support for F5 V11+. **As of writing the puppetlabs-f5 module also has added V11 support**
-- Prefetch methods lower the total number of required api calls and enable purging and puppet resource.
+- Prefetch methods.
 - F5 transactions and provider flush methods for atomic changes (where possible).
-- Partition support per resource
+- Partition support per resource.
-- Autorequiring dependancies
+- Autorequirement of dependencies.

 Supported resources: